Eastbury, Berkshire

-Eastbury is a village in the valley of the River Lambourn in the English county of Berkshire.
-The village is situated on the old river level road from Newbury to Lambourn, and is 1.5 mi east of Lambourn and 1 mi west of East Garston.
-The village is situated in the civil parish of Lambourn, which is within the unitary authority of West Berkshire.
+Eastbury is a village in the valley of the River Lambourn in West Berkshire, England.
+The village is situated on the old river level road between Newbury and Lambourn in the Berkshire Downs, 1.5 mi east of Lambourn and around 10 mi north-west of Newbury.
+The village is situated in the civil parish of Lambourn.

+History

+The origin of the village's name is obscure, but it likely means the burg east of Lambourn.

+The place seems to have been settled from pre-Roman times.
+The first historical reference to the village is to the 'tithing of Eastbury' in a charter of King Cnut, dating from around 1033.
+Evidence suggests it was around the same size as Hungerford in 1381, although Hungerford has since significantly outgrown Eastbury.

 Geography

 Eastbury has three Sites of Special Scientific Interest (SSSI) within close vicinity to the village, these are White Shute, Westfield Farm Chalk Bank and Cleeve Hill.

 River Lambourn

 Bernard's Ford on the River Lambourn is found to the west of the village, suitable only for tractors and horses, but there is also a footbridge.
 Here the river overflowed its banks in July 2007 and flowed down the Newbury Road for over a hundred yards before rejoining the river.

-The Plough Inn

 The Lambourn runs through the middle of Eastbury, and past the Plough Inn, which holds the Great Eastbury Duck Race on the river in May.